Jasig/ssp-data-importer/README.md

 ```

 Or in SQLServer Management Studio, right click on the source database, select Tasks -> Generate Script.
-Select all the `external_*` tables and then execute the resulting script against your test database.
+Select all the `external_*` tables and complete the wizard accepting all the defaults, specifying a target file path that you'll remember.
+Then open that file in SQLServer Management Studio and change the `USE` statement at the top to specify your test database's name.
+Then execute the updated script.

 Then create a properties file specifying your test db connection coordinates.
 E.g.: